Game on: Tragedy won't stop annual baseball game | New Country 923

 Once a relatively cozy affair, played at a minor league ballpark in Maryland, the game has gone big time in recent years and has been played at Nationals Park, just a few blocks from the Capitol.

 “We do it for really three reasons.
 We do it for fellowship amongst ourselves.
-We do it for charity,” said Rep. Joe Barton, R-Texas, the longtime GOP manager.
+We do it for charity,” Barton said.
 “We raise a lot of money for three charities.
 And we do it because we like to play baseball and try to recapture a little bit of our youth.
 It’s a positive thing.
 Of all the things Congress does, this is one of the most benign, positive activities.”

 Members of Congress practice for months for the event, and typically don the jerseys of a team from back home.
 The Capitol Hill newspaper Roll Call sponsors the game and awards a trophy once a side wins three of five games.